 Furthermore, for the treatment of Hyperthyroidism, doctors have suggested anti-thyroid medicines and radioiodine to reduce the number of hormones that the thyroid gland produces.

-Lessening the hormone is as detrimental as it is in case of too much hormone.
+Thyroid problems, fortunately, are curable to the most extent.
+But, reducing hormone production by medication is as detrimental as it is in case of too much hormone.
+The answer to your question, are thyroid problems genetic, is unfortunately yes.